-For five individuals, death was the outcome of cardiac arrest.
-Four of these were elderly individuals with multiple underlying medical conditions, while the other had cardiac risk factors and was hospitalized for a myocardial infarction.
-Two deaths occurred in elderly individuals following a stroke.
+For six individuals, death was the outcome of cardiac arrest.
+Five of these were elderly individuals, many with multiple underlying medical conditions, while the other had cardiac risk factors and was hospitalized for a myocardial infarction.
+Two deaths occurred in elderly individuals following a stroke and hospital admission.
 Both had previous history of stroke along with other medical conditions.
 Finally, one death occurred in an individual with metastatic cancer who had been hospitalized for complications of thrombocytopenia and hemolytic anemia.